Close Menu

 The Supplemental Security Income (SSI) program provides monthly payments to adults and children with a severe mental condition and who also have income and resources below certain financial limits.

 SSI payments are designed to give you monthly income to bring you to a certain standard of living when you have a condition that prevents you from working.
 SSI is a Federal program funded by general taxes (not Social Security taxes).
 It provides monthly payments to meet basic needs for food, clothing, and shelter.
 The base monthly federal amount varies and depends on your living situation and income.
-For more information read SSI Benefits – What You Need to Know.
+There is additional information for you in our article, SSI Benefits – What You Need to Know.

 Not everyone gets the same amount of SSI benefit.
 You may get more money if you live in a state that adds money to the federal SSI payment.
 Similarly, you may get less if you have other income such as wages or Social Security benefits.
 You may also get less if someone pays your bills or rent.
 Or, you may get less if you live with a spouse and he or she has income.
 You might be able to get SSI if your resources are worth $2,000 or less.